IBMStreams/endpoint-monitor/README.md

 If you your image streams are in different namespace to `openshift` then use that as the project and set the `NAMESPACE` parameter when invoking `oc new-app`.

+### 3. Endpoint service authentication

-3. Optional - Create a kubernetes generic secret that defines authentication for the endpoint-monitor service.
+Optional - Create a kubernetes generic secret that defines authentication for the endpoint-monitor service.

 The name of the secret is `${NAME}-authentication` e.g. `buses-em-authentication`.